A Characterization of Egalitarian and Proportional Sharing Principles: An Efficient Extension Operator Approach: Efficient extension for solutions of coalition structure games

 \begin{theorem} Suppose that a solution $f \in \mathcal{F}_{\mathcal{C}}$ satisfies (RBCC).
 Then, a solution $\varphi$ satisfies (E), (RBCC), ($f$-EGN), and ($f$-FDSC) if and only if

 for any $(N, v, \mathcal{P}) \in \mathcal{CV}$ and $i \in N$. \end{theorem}

-If $f=AD$, this define the \textit{efficient egalitarian Aumann-Dr\`eze value}.
-To the best of our knowledge, the formal definition of the solution and its axiomatic foundation have not investigated in the literature, although efficient extensions of solutions in communication games are widely studied as we explained in Section \ref{sec communication game}.
-Hence, Theorem \ref{f-ESS_coalition} itself would have some interest.
+If $f=AD$, this defines the \textit{efficient egalitarian Aumann--Dr\`eze value}.
+To the best of our knowledge, the formal definition of the solution and its axiomatic foundation have not been investigated in the literature, although efficient extensions of solutions in communication games are widely studied, as we explained in Section \ref{sec communication game}.
+Hence, Theorem \ref{f-ESS_coalition} itself would be of independent interest.